 What is a Network Attached Storage Device?

-The simplest way to explain a network attached storage device is that it’s a file level data storage infrastructure which offers virtually unlimited scalability.
+A network attached storage device is a file level data storage infrastructure which offers virtually unlimited scalability.
 It consists of appliance nodes which are not just the storage drives but a lot more than that.
 These are servers which have the ability to store and manage the data along with the ability to provide data services and features in order to assure data protection and security.

 It’s a network attached file level data storage.
-You can store, access and share data in the network attached storage appliance via a configured network using multiple protocols like NFS/CIFS and SMB.
+You can store, access and share data in the network attached storage appliance via a configured network using NAS storage protocols: NFS/CIFS and SMB.
 The network attached storage device is the best option for simplified and effective storage of unstructured big data.

 What is Network Attached Storage Used for?